Accounting Roundup: Year in Review — 2009

 Accounting Roundup, published by Deloitte & Touche LLP, briefly describes recent U.S. regulatory and professional developments in the field of accounting.
 In each issue, visitors find summaries with hyperlinks to more detailed information.
 Accounting Roundup acts as a resource guide for accounting, financial, investment, legal, tax, and other business professionals.

-Find the complete Year in Review — 2009 issue of Accounting Roundup in the PDF attachment below.
+Find the complete Year in Review — 2009 issue of Accounting Roundup in the PDF attachment.
 Or visit our Accounting Roundup Archive, where you can access past issues and other special editions.

 Subscribe to: Accounting Roundup newsletters | RSS (What is RSS?)